- By Anna

 Additionally, those nurses who have training at their hospitals very often benefit from a private OSCE training with us as well.

 Our OSCE training sessions last consecutive days and they usually take place at the Whittington Hospital where the learners can use specially prepared exam rooms with all of the necessary equipment.
-Our tutors are Helen and Mel – nurses from MyNursesLife.com who have been delivering the OSCE training for over three years.
+Our tutors are professional OSCE trainers and registered nurses, who have been delivering the OSCE training for over two years for Central London trusts.

-Our next OSCE review in London is on the 22nd of February.
+Our next OSCE review in London and we have London OSCE training at least once each month.
 If you wish to sign up or if you have any questions, feel free to give us a call on 0203 637 6722.

 This is how the OSCE training looked last time: